ashgonzales/451/README.md

-# 451
+# La Vie des Livres

 ## Overview

-**451** is a social media app to share your favourite books and audiobooks with your friends and family.
+**La Vie des Livres** is a social media app to share your favourite books and audiobooks with your friends and family.
 It is a full-stack MERN app that combines the power of Ruby on Rails and React.

 <br>

 ## MVP

-The **451** MVP should provide full CRUD capability on the back and front ends.
+The **La Vie des Livres** MVP should provide full CRUD capability on the back and front ends.
 The fully-styled front end will include the ability to register, login, see a dashboard of RENDERED books from the Ruby on Rails API, CREATE new books, UPDATE/DELETE existing books, as well as make comments to other users.

 <br>